blros/sunkwa/_pages/support.md

 * purchase of drum equipment, other musical instruments, and dance costumes
 * the acquistion of a permanent rehearsal space

-**We are grateful for any amount you can contribute.** We are in the process of setting up an online donation feature.
-In the meantime, please write to <sunkwamusdance@gmail.com> for more information.

 _Sunkwa Music and Dance Academy is a charitable, voluntary, humanitarian, non-governmental, non-profit, non-political and non-partisan organization (NGO) and limited liability company (LLC)._

+Please write to <sunkwamusdance@gmail.com> for more information.